itkovian/hGelf/README.md

 hGelf
 =====

-Haskell implementation of the Graylog2 specification
+Haskell implementation of the Graylog2 specification, see http://graylog2.org/